Robert Livingstone

-Robert Livingstone is a Canadian journalist.
-He is the creator and producer of GamesBids, a news and information website for the Olympic Games bid process, since 1998.
-He is a member of the International Society of Olympic Historians and "is widely considered one of the world’s foremost experts on the Olympic bidding process."
+Robert Livingstone (born 1967) is a Canadian journalist.
+He is the founder and editor-in-chief of GamesBids, a news and information website for the Olympic Games bid process, since 1998.
+He "is widely considered one of the world’s foremost experts on the Olympic bidding process."

-Covering the Olympic bid process
+Life and career

-Livingstone's specialty is the Olympic Games' site selection process and he frequently comments in the media as a notable expert on the issues related to hosting of the Olympic Games by various cities.
+Livingstone's journalistic focus is the Olympic Games' host site selection process, and he frequently comments in the media as a notable expert on the issues related to hosting the Olympic Games by various cities.

-Robert Livingstone wrote a weekly op-ed column about New York's 2012 Olympic bid in the New York Sun newspaper.

-In 1998 he launched GamesBids.com, a reference site for Olympic bids as well as BidIndex, an original Olympic bid rating system.
-There, he also serves as senior journalist.
+In 1998, he launched GamesBids.com, a reference site for Olympic bids as well as BidIndex, an original Olympic bid rating system.
+There, he also serves as a senior journalist.
 Since 2000, Livingstone has been said to have been "comprehensively covering all Olympic bids for over two decades".
-He also covers bids for Commonwealth Games, FIFA World Cup, Pan American Games, Asian Games and more in both journalistic and opinion pieces.
+He also covers bids for Commonwealth Games, Asian Games, FIFA World Cup, Pan American Games, Youth Olympic Games and more in both journalistic and opinion pieces.

-Livingstone is an expert on all Olympic bids, but was noteworthy during the failed Calgary 2026 Olympic bid when he published his "Dear Calgary:" series that guided the city through the complexities of an Olympic bid prior to a decisive plebiscite.
+He was noteworthy during the failed Calgary 2026 Olympic bid when he published his "Dear Calgary:" series that guided the city through the complexities of an Olympic bid before a decisive plebiscite.
 The series received media acclaim in Calgary along with several Q&A interviews.
 Calgary mayor Naheed Nenshi apparently took inspiration from Livingstone's remarks during his 2026 Olympic bid campaign when he said “This has been called the most transparent process in Olympic history.”
 "The mayor was alluding to a tweet from GamesBids.com journalist Robert Livingstone, who covers Olympic bids worldwide" a journalist from The Sprawl reported.

-As a long-time Olympic journalist, in 2014 Livingstone was invited to carry the torch in the Sochi 2014 Winter Olympics torch relay where he ran a leg in Khanty-Mansiysk, Russia.
+In 2014, Livingstone was invited to carry the torch in the Sochi 2014 Winter Olympics torch relay where he ran a leg in Khanty-Mansiysk, Russia.
 In 2010, Livingstone became one of the first web-only journalists accredited to cover the Olympic Games.

-Livingstone serves as a committee member of the Richmond Hill Sports Hall of Fame in Richmond Hill where he currently resides.

-Television, video, radio and podcasts

-Livingstone appeared as an expert on the television show "Tarnished Gold" to discuss the controversial Olympic bid vote-buying scandal involving Salt Lake City.
-He also appeared as an Olympic bid expert on show "De Sotchi à Pyeongchang" where he discussed issues with siting the Olympic Winter Games.